 A field sobriety test includes different physical and mental "exercises."
 A police officer may order the driver to perform these exercises so they can determine whether or not the driver is driving under the influence of alcohol, drugs, or prescription medications.

 An officer reaches their determination based on the driver's performance.
-Officers often conclude that a poor performance indicates an impairment caused by the influence of drugs or alcohol.
+Officers often conclude that poor performance indicates an impairment caused by the influence of drugs or alcohol.

 You do not Have to Submit to a Field Sobriety Test

 Contrary to popular belief, individuals who have been pulled over for suspicion of driving under the influence are not legally required to submit to field sobriety tests.
-In many cases in Los Angeles County, these DUI test are unreliable.
+In many cases in Los Angeles County, these DUI tests are unreliable.
 The best way to pass a field sobriety test is to avoid one.

 Field Sobriety Tests Are Difficult